-As a result, in AC 2022-2023, the target was not met with 32 of 48 (67%) student projects being judged as competent-to-strong or higher in demonstrating the student's ability to use theory to inform their analysis and argumentation.
-This marks a 6% decrease from AC 2021-2022.
-This is the second cycle in which the assessment cycle was based on the percentage of students scoring competent-to-strong, which accounts for the target not being met as we explore instructional methods to increase student learning.
+As a result of the changes in AC 2023-2024, the target was not met, with 29 of 46 (63.04%) student projects being judged as competent-to-strong or higher in demonstrating the student's ability to use theory to inform their analysis and argumentation.
+This marks a 3.63% decrease from AC 2022-2023.
+This decrease is largely due to challenges in teaching students how to engage with theory outside of theory-focused coursework.